-Uninsured motorist bodily injury coverage (UM) is usually sold in amounts that mirror the liability coverage you bought.
+Uninsured motorist bodily injury coverage is usually sold in amounts that mirror the liability insurance you bought.
 For example, if you bought a policy with $50,000 per person bodily injury liability coverage, up to $100,000 per accident, then you would buy UM coverage in the same amounts.

 If I have personal injury protection, do I need uninsured motorist?